pakal/rsfile/doc/rsfile.rst

 RSFile aims at providing python with a cross-platform, reliable, and comprehensive file I/O API (that is, file stream manipulation, not filesystem operations like shutil does).
+Features include shared/exclusive file record locking, cache synchronization, advanced opening flags, and handy stat getters (size, inode...).

 Stdlib file stream APIs suffer indeed from their history and C/unix origins : they are scattered all over lots of modules (os, stat, fnctl, tempfile...),